-NEW YORK CITY: The Playwrights Realm has named the playwrights selected for the second installment of its Scratchpad Series.
+NEW YORK CITY: The Playwrights Realm has selected playwrights for the second installment of its Scratchpad Series.
 Darren Canady, Keiko Green, and Jordan Ramirez Puckett were chosen from a pool of more than 650 submissions from across the U.S.

 The writers will receive a developmental workshop of up to one week at the Playwrights Realm, and their travel and housing will be facilitated by the theatre.
 The playwrights will receive support from the artistic staff, a director, and cast for the developmental workshops.